apache/nuttx/configs/stm32f429i-disco/README.txt

 =====

-On the STM32F429I-DISCO board, because of pin mappings to support the onboard SDRAM and LCD, the only UARTs that has both RX and TX pins avilalbe are USART1 and UART5.
+On the STM32F429I-DISCO board, because of pin mappings to support the onboard SDRAM and LCD, the only UARTs that have both RX and TX pins available are USART1 and UART5.
 Other USARTS could be used for RX or TX only, or they could be used for full-duplex if the other pin functions aren't being used (i.e. LCD or SDRAM).